-Make sure the coolant level is between the "FULL" and "LOW" lines on the seethrough reservoir.
-See Chapter 7-2 for additional information.
+Make sure the coolant level is between the "FULL" and "LOW" lines on the seethrough reservoir when the engine is cold.
+See Chapter 7-2 for additional information when the engine is cold.

 Battery electrolyte level

 Make sure the electrolyte level of all battery cells is between upper and lower level lines on the case.
 Add only distilled water when replenishing.
 See Chapter 7-3 for additional information.